 It happened in Abilene tx but when i got picked up i went to jones county jail Anson,tx which is the town next to Abilene.
 I am looking for a lawyer who has worked these cases or know anything about.
 Also I was wondering can I get a lawyer from Tarrant county who works counties outside of the Dfw...
 Read more »

 Much more likely than if you went it on your own.
 For example, even though I am a lawyer, whenever I have needed legal help, having someone else represent me always made things go smoother.
-So, the issue is not so much will having a good lawyer guarantee a successful outcome, it is when you're...Read more »
+So, the issue is not so much will having a good lawyer guarantee a successful outcome, it is when...Read more »

 My question to you is who owns the home, and what time of home is it?
 Also, it sounds like leaving is the best thing to do.
 Usually in the initial protective order, called an ex parte protective order, there is a "kick-out" order, kicking the abuser out until the hearing.